chuhsuanlee/flyingtrain/README.md

 "distinct-trains": 1
 ```
 _Docker solution_<br>
-Edit the `test_file` in [main.py](main.py#L4) and execute `make run`, the file should be put in the same folder with `main.py`.
+Copy the data file to the root folder, assign the file name to [test_file](main.py#L4) in `main.py` and execute `make run`.
 Volume binding can be used like [this line](Makefile#L10) in Makefile to avoid copying the file, but it's not implemented here while taking docker as a supplementary solution.

 ## Benchmark
 The following command is used in the terminal to show how much time it takes to retrieve the data